legendarycode3/express-js-crash-course/readme.md

 1) Has a lot of rules  & conventions that you need to follow. </br>
 2) Suggested ways to do things .
 3) Strict folder  structure.
+4) Suggested ways to do things .
+Strict folder  structure.